lunfardo314/lunfardo314.github.io/ledgerdocs/general-def.md

 ### parseInlineData

-Let's say,amount constraint at index 0 of some UTXO is bytecode of `amount(z64/1337)`.
+Let's say, amount constraint at index 0 of some UTXO is bytecode of `amount(z64/1337)`.

-Expression `selfSiblingConstraint(0)` will always return bytecode of the `amount` constraint, with actual amount data as the argument.
+Expression `selfSiblingConstraint(0)` will always return bytecode of the `amount` constraint.

-However, formula `parseArgumentBytecode(selfSiblingConstraint(0))` will not return bytes of number `1337`, but instead a literal formula, which, upon evaluation, returns `1337`.
-It is because bytecode of the literal `z64/1337` is also a formula, which return trat value, not the value itself.
+Formula `parseArgumentBytecode(selfSiblingConstraint(0))` will not return bytes of number `1337`, but instead a literal formula, which, upon evaluation, returns `1337`.
+It is because bytecode of the literal `z64/1337` is also a formula, which returns that value upon evaluation, not the value itself.

-To retrieve the value itself, we have function `parseInlineData`.
+Function `parseInlineData` evaluates literal and returns its formula.

-It treats its single argument as a formula bytecode, which is literal (aka inline data).
-It checks if it is indeed a data function.
-If it is, it returns the data by stripping the data call prefix.
-Otherwise, panics.
+### Examples

-So, expression `parseInlineData(parseArgumentBytecode(selfSiblingConstraint(0)))` will always return bytes of the amount, a big-endian bytes of an integer.
+Expression `parseInlineData(parseArgumentBytecode(selfSiblingConstraint(0)))` will always return bytes of the amount, a big-endian bytes of an integer.

-For example, `parseInlineDataArgument` retrieves inline data from the particular output
+`parseInlineDataArgument` retrieves inline data from the particular output:
 ```
 // in bytecode $0,
 // function parses argument with index $2, treats it as inline data call,
 // returns the inline data, Enforces call prefix is equal to $1
 func parseInlineDataArgument : parseInlineData(parseArgumentBytecode($0,$1,$2))
 ```
-Other functions helps to retrieve amount value from any UTXO:
+Other functions help to retrieve amount value from any UTXO:
 ```
 // $0 is a path to output
 // Returns amount value 8 bytes from the output at path given in $0